Photorealistic 3D Tiles from Google Maps Platform in Cesium for Unreal

 3Once you are logged in, you'll see a prompt asking you to allow Cesium for Unreal to access your assets.
 Select Allow, and then return to Unreal Engine to continue.

 4Every asset that you stream from Cesium ion, including Google Photorealistic 3D Tiles, requires an Access Token.
-This step shows how to setup a project-wide access token that all your assets will use.
+This step shows how to set up a project-wide access token that all your assets will use.

 Click on the Token button at the top of the Cesium panel.